Anas cRECCA CAROLINENSIS

 Status: Common, locally abundant, regular spring and fall migrant statewide.
 Rare regular breeder northcentral, rare casual elsewhere.
 Uncommon summer visitor Rainwater Basin; rare casual elsewhere.
-Rare, locally uncommon, regular winter visitor west, south, east.
+Rare, locally uncommon, regular winter visitor west, south, east, rare north.

 Documentation: Specimen: UNSM ZM12432, 14 Apr 1909 Cass Co.